CyberBrainiac/Organick-shop_Sigma-Software/client/src/utils/explain.md

 **Utils folder**
-Used to store utility files, helper functions, or other non-component logic.
+I Use to store utility files, helper functions, or other non-component logic.